lukeskt/Reactive-Mise-en-scene/README.md

 Download the .unitypackage from [releases](releases).

-Follow the Unity documentation here: https://docs.unity3d.com/Manual/AssetPackagesImport.html
+Follow the Unity documentation on how to import the package here: https://docs.unity3d.com/Manual/AssetPackagesImport.html

 ## Usage